realrkennedy/kidschores-ha-dashboard/README.md

 ---

-# 🎨 KidsChores Dashboard
+# 🎨 Kids Dashboard

 ### 🏠 Overview
-The **KidsChores Dashboard** is designed to give kids a simple, fun, and engaging way to track their progress, earn rewards, and celebrate their achievements.
+The **Kids Dashboard** is designed to give kids a simple, fun, and engaging way to track their progress, earn rewards, and celebrate their achievements.
 Built automatically from the [**KidsChores Integration**](https://github.com/ad-ha/kidschores-ha), it encourages responsibility and consistency without any manual setup or customization.

 ⭐ **Easy and Fun:** Simple, one-click actions for chores and rewards.
 🚀 **Motivating:** See progress on achievements, challenges, and badges in real-time.